microsoft/pai/contrib/remote-dev/README.md

 #### 3.3.2 PyCharm Professional

-For PyCharm Professional usage, you can configure PyCharm `Deployment` and `Project Interpreter` according to the following animation.
+This can only work in PyCharm Professional, you can configure PyCharm `Deployment` and `Project Interpreter` according to the following animation.

 ![](./doc/pycharm.gif)